LtHummus/AuthThingie/README.md

 127.0.0.1 auth.example.com
 ```

 to your computer's hosts file, then run `./build.sh` to boot everything (you will need `sbt` installed to compile the service).
 Run `docker-compose down` to tear everything down when you are done.
-In this example config, the root of `test.example.com` is allowed by everyone and `/bin` is allowed on any host.
+In this example config, the root of `test.example.com` is allowed by everyone.
 Going anywhere else should redirect you to the login page.
-The username/password for the sample config is username `ben` and password is `abc`.
+The username/password for the admin user in the sample config is username `ben` and password is `abc`.
+There is also the account `dog` with the password `woof` that can only access the animal section of the sample website.
+(See https://github.com/LtHummus/SampleSite for more info on the sample site).

 ## Here be dragons!
 **Remember!
 This is a work in progress!**